visualizersdotnl/cookiedough/README.md

 - Use Ground Control as sync. editor for Win10 (https://github.com/edoreshef/ground-control)

 Disclaimer: I've worked this over 10 years in varying states of mental clarity, so I know there's enough low hanging fruit.
+Check /code/main.cpp for a list of third party libraries used.

 ** Has content from Comanche (videogame by Novalogic in the early 1990s).
 ** Has content from The Non-stop Ibiza Experience (demoscene, Orange).

 Said content will not be spread in the form of a release.